Dale Jennings (activist): Arrest

 In the spring of 1952 Jennings was arrested for allegedly soliciting a police officer in a toilet in Westlake Park, now known as MacArthur Park.
 The trial that took place drew national attention to the Mattachine Society and membership increased drastically owing to the decision of the Mattachine Society to help contest the charges brought against Jennings.
 Jennings called fellow Mattachine founder Harry Hay, and they enlisted the help of attorney George Sibley, a member of the Citizens' Council to Outlaw Entrapment.
 Jennings was one of the first homosexual men to contest charges such as this one.
 Most homosexuals at the time pleaded guilty so as not to be publicly scrutinized.
 His decision to fight back was a pivotal point in the movement.
-The organization raised funds and promoted Jennings’ case nationally.
-The trial began June 23, 1952 and lasted ten days.
+The organization raised funds and promoted Jennings's case nationally.
+The trial began June 23, 1952, and lasted ten days.
 Jennings confessed to being a homosexual but denied any wrongdoing.
 While there were different accounts of what exactly occurred that day, by the end of the trial the jury voted 11–1 for acquittal on the basis of police intimidation, harassment, and entrapment of homosexuals, and the case was dismissed.
-While only Dale Jennings and the police officer knew the exact details of that day in the park, the trial brought a lot of attention to the Mattachine Society, increasing awareness of the Gay Rights Movement as a whole as well as increasing the organization's membership.
+The trial brought significant attention to the Mattachine Society, increasing awareness of the Gay Rights Movement as a whole as well as increasing the organization's membership.